dayawansha/spring-boot-generic-rest-api/README.md

 Then we have to add data to CUSTOMER and DEPARTMENT:
 Now you can use the same endpoints like theis to add the data for these two tables.

-common request body for All  post, put and delete requests, (This java dto will catch rest cliend request data)
+common request body for All  post, put and delete requests, (This java DTO will catch rest-client request data, this is common dto)

 ```java
 public class EntityObjectData {